A Change-Point Approach to Estimating the Proportion of False Null Hypotheses in Multiple Testing: DOS Statistic and the DOS-Storey Estimator

 The choice of the non-random sequence $c_n$ and the value of $\alpha$ is discussed below.
-The proposed separation threshold is $p_{(\hat{k}_{\alpha})}$.
-To obtain the proportion estimate using the DOS statistic, we plug $\lambda = p_{(\hat{k}_{\alpha})}$ into Storey's estimator (\ref{eq:ss_pi1_est}) and get the proposed DOS-Storey false null proportion estimator:
+To obtain the proportion estimate using the DOS statistic, we plug $\lambda = p_{(\hat{k}_{\alpha})}$ into Storey's estimator (\ref{eq:ss_pi1_est}) and get the proposed DOS-Storey($\alpha$) false null proportion estimator:

-To ensure the asymptotic results stated in Section \ref{sec:theory} hold, we exclude the first $nc_n$ values from $d_\alpha(i)$ from the search for maximum in (\ref{eq:def_dos}).
-Precisely, the sufficient conditions are

-In Remark 1 in the Appendix, we discuss how different rates for $c_n$ affect the asymptotic results.
+To ensure the asymptotic results stated in Section \ref{sec:theory} hold, we exclude the initial $nc_n$ values of $d_\alpha(i)$ from the search for maximum in (\ref{eq:def_dos}).
+Precisely, the sufficient conditions are $\frac{nc_n}{\log\log n} \to \infty, \frac{\log\log(1/c_n)}{\log\log n} \to C <\infty. $ In Remark 1 in the Supplementary Material, we discuss how different rates for $c_n$ affect the asymptotic results.
 The practical selection of $c_n$ is addressed in Section \ref{sec:simulations}.

 An illustration of the proposed method with $\alpha = 1$ for the two examples from Figure \ref{fig:pcws_lin_approx} is given in Figure \ref{fig:illust_dos_sparse_dense}.
 The two plots in the right column show the dependency of $\hat{\pi}_1(\lambda)$ on $\lambda$, and the substantial influence of $\lambda$ due to the bias-variance trade-off, for two different values of $\pi_1$.
-In the sparse case, the estimated change-point location is at $\hat{k}_1=7$ and the estimated number of false nulls is $\hat{n}_1 = 4$ (true number is $n_1 = 5$).
-In the dense case, the change-point location is at $\hat{k}_1=28$ with an estimated number of false nulls of $\hat{n}_1 = 24$ ($n_1 = 20$).
+In the sparse case (top), the estimated change-point location is at $\hat{k}_1=7$ and the estimated number of false nulls is $\hat{n}_1 = 6$ (true number is $n_1 = 5$).
+In the dense case (bottom), the change-point location is at $\hat{k}_1=28$ with an estimated number of false nulls of $\hat{n}_1 = 24$ ($n_1 = 20$).
 Figure \ref{fig:illust_dos_sparse_dense} also shows how the false null $p$-values exceeding the threshold $p_{(\hat{k}_{\alpha})}$ are relatively few compared to the true null $p$-values.
 In both scenarios, it is evident how our approach effectively reduces variance and maintains low bias in the associated Storey's estimator (\ref{eq:dos_prop_est}).
 In larger samples, this effect is best seen when the proportion of false null hypotheses is small, as shown in the simulation study in Section \ref{sec:simulations}.